visualmachines/visualmachines.github.io/_pages/publications/weatherproof.md

 </figure>
 </div>
 <div style="width:80%">
-<p>**By using a paired-training method with consistency losses and CLIP injection, foundational models are able to generate features that are more resilient to adverse weather conditions.** During paired data training, a CLIP-Guided Injection module learns a CLIP-informed prior representing the adverse weather effect in the CLIP latent space.
+<strong>By using a paired-training method with consistency losses and CLIP injection, foundational models are able to generate features that are more resilient to adverse weather conditions.</strong> During paired data training, a CLIP-Guided Injection module learns a CLIP-informed prior representing the adverse weather effect in the CLIP latent space.
 Clear and adverse weather images are fed into a shared weight encoder-decoder structure.
-Intermediate features and output segmentation maps are used in a feature consistency loss and an output consistency loss respectively to ensure an advantageous representation.</p>
+Intermediate features and output segmentation maps are used in a feature consistency loss and an output consistency loss respectively to ensure an advantageous representation.
 </div>
 <br>
 <br>